 As the class was more about listening and reading and my children are past the basics, it was the one class that wasn’t the right fit for our family.
 We prefer more speaking practice and did not realize that art was not part of the class.
 That’s why we’re so thankful that for the free trial, and Bilin Academy was very kind and welcoming of our feedback.

 In summary, my family is so grateful for Bilin Academy’s range of online Chinese classes, and my kids look forward to each lesson.
-Despite our geographical limitations, Bilin Academy makes Chinese culture, art, and language accessible anywhere around the world.
+Despite our geographical limitations, Bilin Academy makes Chinese culture, art, and language accessible around the world.

-Which Bilin Academy classes are you thinking about trying?
+Which Bilin Academy classes have you tried?

 If your kids have tried classes at Bilin Academy, I’d love to hear how it went!
 I also wonder if my kids will ever overlap with yours! 🙂 Please feel free to share your experience in the comments below.

-Kimberly Schildbach says
+12. Kimberly Schildbach says:

 Do you know if any of their classes are appropriate for my kids who have just started learning (while some are trying to retain) Mandarin?